cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 in a way that is indistinguishable from its behavior with existing users.
 Here we suggest a way to implement such defense, namely, a way for simulating a CredentialResponse for non-existing users.
-Note that if the same pair of user identity idU and value M is received twice by the server, the response needs to be the same in both cases (since this would be the case for real users).
+Note that if the same CredentialRequest is received twice by the server, the response needs to be the same in both cases (since this would be the case for real users).
 For protection against this attack, one would apply the encryption function in